Feature Overview: Pipelines

 The quick navigation arrow on in the top left will bring you directly back to your Inbox, while the arrow in a circle will refresh the Pipeline Spreadsheet for updates so you won't have to refresh you entire browser.

-The total number is quick way to get a summary of number of boxes in your pipeline, or count, average, or sum of one of the columns in your pipeline (like Deal Size).
+The total number is a quick way to get a summary of number of boxes in your pipeline, or count, average, or sum of one of the columns in your pipeline (like Deal Size).
 You can change this by just clicking on it, and a list of options based on your columns will come up.

 As you begin moving your Boxes across your Stages, the Pipeline Report button leads to the Reports dashboard for Pipeline analytics and data insights.